TheHuns/TravelersApp-Web-Api/README.md

 ## Locations

 - client will run on http://localhost:3000
-- GraphQL API test page is at http://localhost:5000/graphql very cool tool, link in docker output to terminal also
+- GraphQL API test page is at http://localhost:5000/graphql , link in output to terminal also

 ---